Green-Software-Foundation/if/docs/How to write impls.md

     cpu-util: 45
 ```

 That's it!
 You now have a simple `impl` file that will use the model config and input data to run the `teads-curve` and `sci-m` models!
-The output data will be appended to the `impl` under a new `impacts` field and saved as an `ompl` file.
+The output data will be appended to the `impl` under a new `outputs` field and saved as an `ompl` file.

 ## More complex `impls`